TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Salon
 *   Sephora Beauty

-Take-The-Cake GiftsNo-Sweat GiftsMe-Time GiftsMovie Night With MomOn every mom's list...Spoil her with sparkle &. scents.UP TO 70% OFF Jewelry Giftsafter EXTRA 25% OFF\* with code **GIFTMOM** | select stylesFragrance at Sephora inside JCPenneyExcluded from coupons.Morning, Sunshine!**UP TO 30% OFF
+UP TO 70% OFF Jewelry Giftsafter EXTRA 25% OFF\* with code **GIFTMOM** | select stylesFragrance at Sephora inside JCPenneyExcluded from coupons.Morning, Sunshine!**UP TO 30% OFF
 **Everything you need to treat Mom to breakfast in bed
-Shop AllSmall ElectricsCookwareCoffee MakersBakewarePatio PicnicTreat yourself Elevate your spirits with fresh, new styles.Shop AllLiz Claiborne Dressesa.n.a TopsFashion JewelrySandalsPamper MomSpecial gifts to help her relax.
+Shop AllSmall ElectricsCookwareCoffee MakersBakewareTreat YourselfUP TO 40% OFF Fresh New Looks
-Shop GiftsPajamas &.
-RobesSpa &.
-RelaxationHaircareSkincare atSephora inside JCPenneyUP TO 40% OFF All Liz Claiborne
+Shop AllLiz Claiborne Dressesa.n.a TopsFashion JewelrySandalsUP TO 40% OFF All Liz Claiborne

 *   Shop Now